uoregon-libraries/newspaper-curation-app/README.md

 [RAIS](https://github.com/uoregon-libraries/rais-image-server) is the
 recommended image server due to its simplicity.

-A simple invocation can be done by using the Black Mamba settings file, since it is compatible with bash, and has all the settings RAIS needs:
+A simple invocation can be done by using the NCA settings file, since it is compatible with bash, and has all the settings RAIS needs:

-    source /path/to/black-mamba/settings
+    source /path/to/nca/settings
     /path/to/rais-server --address ":12416" \
         --tile-path $WORKFLOW_PATH \
         --iiif-url "$IIIF_BASE_URL" \